What Is A Catastrophic Injury?

 What treatment is appropriate?

-Determining what treatment is appropriate for a catastrophic injury after a car accident in Michigan will depend on the nature of it.
+Determining what treatment is appropriate for will depend on the nature of the injury.
 TBIs require a different course of treatment than do spinal cord injuries or accidental amputations.
 But treatment frequently involves 24/7 care, cognitive, speech and rehabilitation therapy and surgery.

 The necessary care for a person’s injury may involve being admitted to a residential care facility or receiving attendant care in the injured person’s home.